Religious Studies (REL)

 This introductory course examines African American Christianity both chronologically and thematically from slave religion to the present and various expressions of Islam in U.S. black communities during in the same period of time.
 It also pays attention to West African influences and to other religious expressions among African Americans, e.g. Judaism, Buddhism and Humanism.
 Fulfills humanities and diversity in the U.S. requirements (1998).
 Arts/humanities and sociocultural engagement requirements (2019).

 The course is designed to introduce students to a basic understanding of events and ideas of the Reformation era in Europe, ca. 1517 to 1660.
-A focal point of our readings will be the reformers’ view of the relation between political and ecclesiastical authority.
+A focal point of our readings will be the reformers? view of the relation between political and ecclesiastical authority.
 Fulfills intercultural requirement (1998).
-Art/humanities requirement (2019).
+Art/humanities and evaluating systems and environments requirements (2019).

 May also be offered at 360 and 460 levels.
 The individual formulation and completion of the study of a significant problem in the field of religion, such as Play, Celebration and Worship; Existential Psychology; Alchemy; Contemporary Social Change in the Church; Creativity and Imagination; or Women in Modern Japanese Religion